Have you noticed small, knotted bumps on the roots of your plants? If so, then you are likely dealing with root-knot nematodes.

 Will Epsom Salt Work?

-Epsom salt is effective against some pests like ants, termites, slugs, and armyworms.
+Epsom salt is effective against pests such as ants, termites, slugs, and armyworms.
 High doses will also kill earthworms in the soil.

 Takeaway

-Root knot nematodes can be a challenge to control.
-But, with the right combination of natural treatments, strategies, and methods, you can keep them away.
+Root-knot nematodes can be a challenge to control.
+However, you can keep them away by using the right blend of natural treatments, strategies, and methods.

 Add comment